Top

 Pension plans are designed to encourage a regular saving habit by paying premiums periodically.
 So, if you start early, during your 20s or 30s, you will have a substantial amount of retirement corpus by the time you attain your ideal retirement age.

-4. Long Term Gain From The Magic Of CompoundingCompounding is when your earned interest is reinvested, and it helps you in generating additional returns over time.
-With the power of compounding, you earn an interest on both your principal and the previously earned interest.
-For example, if you start saving INR 5,000 per month when you are 25, you will have approx INR 78 lakh more in your funds by the age you are 60 as compared to starting saving in your 40s.
+Compounding is when your earned interest is reinvested, and it helps you generate additional returns over time.
+With the power of compounding, you earn interest on both your principal and the previously earned interest.
+For example, if you start saving INR 5,000 per month when you are 25, you will have approx INR 78 lakh more in your funds by the age of 60 than when you start to save in your 40s.

 5. Offers A Flexible And Scalable Investment Plan Along With Insurance

-Many pension plans allow you to choose an investment strategy with your savings depending on your risk appetite.
+Many pension plans allow you to choose an investment strategy with your savings, depending on your risk appetite.
 Some plans even offer you an insurance plan as an additional benefit to ensure financial security for your retirement years.

 6. Safeguards The Interests Of Your Loved Ones